 But what does ever warrant to be a Narcissist or at least to show tendencies of Narcissism?
-Fundamentally an individual with a Narcissistic Personality Disorder shows a profound lack of empathy, lacks the ability to be accountable for their actions and being self reflective, whereby emotional intelligence is another missing component of their personality treats.
+Fundamentally an individual with a Narcissistic Personality Disorder shows a profound lack of empathy, lacks the ability to be accountable for their actions and being self-reflective, emotional intelligence is another missing component of their personality treats.

-And then of course we have Narcissistic Parents, the most toxic relationships on hearth!
-As a child's self esteem undermined, their independence grows, and with it their need to believe their parents are there to protect and provide.
-Not matter how toxic your parents might be, you still have a need to deify them, even when you realise that your mother was wrong to beat you, you may still believe she was justified.
+Narcissistic Parents, the most toxic relationships on hearth!
+As a child's self-esteem undermined, their independence grows, and with it their need to believe their parents are there to protect and provide.
+Not matter how toxic your parents might be, you still have a need to deify them, even when you realise that your mother was wrong to hit you, you may still believe she was justified.
 Intellectual understanding is not enough to convince your emotional state that you were NOT responsible.
-On this very topic I have written a blog under Harmful Parents, do take a look at it.
+On this very topic I have written a blog under Harmful Parents, do look at it.

 Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse,